 In this type of business model, funders who support the project or idea receive various types of rewards, such as goods or services, as tokens of appreciation.

-A typical scenario for an entrepreneur would be to develop a minimum viable product and offer it to certain types of crowdfunding investors (also called supporters ) to test and see if a full-fledged offering would be useful in the long run.
+A typical scenario for an entrepreneur would be to develop a minimum viable product and offer it to certain types of crowdfunding investors to test and see if a full-fledged offering would be useful in the long run.

 Custom-Made vs. Off-the-Shelf Crowdfunding Software

-• The platform includes all the necessary features and allows you to customize it to your needs.
-Off-the-shelf solutions have a limited number of features.
+- The platform includes all the necessary features and can be customized to meet your needs.
+In contrast, off-the-shelf solutions have a limited number of features.

-• They are easier to upgrade.
-You should consider flexibility in possible integrations with your existing programs and databases.
-With off-the-shelf solutions, this is a challenge due to the lack of required features.
+- When it comes to upgrades, custom solutions are easier to manage.
+It is important to consider flexibility in potential integrations with your existing programs and databases.
+With off-the-shelf solutions, this can be challenging due to the lack of necessary features.

 Must-Have Features for Crowdfunding Software